7174Andy/cse15l-lab-reports/index.md

 First, log in with your UCSD email username and your student PID.
 Then, you will see "Additional Accounts" below your username.
 Click cs15l account, and you see a box saying: "Let's set the password for your account."

 ![Image](ResetPassword.png)

+Click "Global Password Change Tool" in the box and follow the instructions to change your set your password.

+You are done setting up your CSE 15L Account!

+## Step 2: Install Visual Studio Code